 The formation of the genitive plural of feminine nouns is characterized by a zero ending in the words:

-• tutu waffles for the child always lay in the closet.
+• Tutu waffles for the child was always in the closet.

-• There was no house at all poker.
+• There was no one in the house at all poker

-• Bundle rod was already soaked in a trough.
+• Bunch rod was already soaked in the trough.

-• On hands babysitter the child grew up.
+• On hands nannies the child grew up.

 • There can be no equal in this matter shares.

-• Several handful seeds were pumped into Kolka's pocket from the seller's bucket.
+• Some a handful the seeds were pumped into Kolka’s pocket from the seller’s bucket.

 The genitive plural of feminine nouns that end in -nya in the singular has a zero ending, and the soft sign is not written in all words:

-Nouns of the genitive plural of the neuter gender and some of the feminine gender vary: in the bookish style of speech they have the basis on -й, and in the colloquial style they have the ending -е, and there are words in which there is only one normative form.
+Nouns of the genitive plural of the neuter gender and some of the feminine gender vary: in the bookish style of speech they have the stem in -iy, and in the colloquial style they have the ending -ev, and there are words in which there is only one normative form.

-Without options, it is written - ij in the following words:
+Without options it is written - ii in the following words:

 • Enemies are afraid of ours changes.

-• The grace of her thin wrists struck me.
+• The grace of her subtle wrists amazed me.

-Some words with the ending -ev have the same non-variant form formation:
+Some words ending in -ev have the same variant-free form:

-• We set nets around mouths small streams.
+• We install networks around mouths small rivers.

 • Now she had a lot dresses.

-• The little boy entered the house, carrying an armful logs.
+• The boy entered the house carrying an armful of logs

-• Glitter sharpened points instilled confidence in victory.
+• Shine sharpened points instilled confidence in victory.

 • Two apprentices slept on benches.

-Nouns gun And bench, judge genitive plural form: guns, benches, judges.
+In nouns gun And bench, judge plural form of the genitive case: guns, benches, judges.

 Saucer or saucers?